robbinsr/robbinsr.github.io/README.md

-This repository contains two files.
-The one you are reading and an index.html that redirects browsers from https://robbinsr.github.com to https://robbinsr.squarespace.com.
+This repository contains two primary files.
+The one you are currently reading (README.md) and a file named index.html that redirects browsers from https://robbinsr.github.com to https://robbinsr.squarespace.com.
 At one point, my portfolio was hosted from GitHub.